![]() |

 option should give you some information about the available variants of Peano, its extensions and toolboxes.

-I recommend that you start a first test without any additional flavours of Peano, i.e. to work with a plain ./configure
+It is recommended that you start a first test without any additional flavours of Peano, i.e. to work with a plain ./configure

 Besides Peano's toolboxes and extensions, compilers, linkers and both compiler and linker flags can be changed by resetting the corresponding environment variables (such as CXX